-Date of Hearing: April 26, 2022
+Date of Hearing: March 21, 2023

-ASSEMBLY COMMITTEE ON HIGHER EDUCATION Jose Medina, Chair AB 2920 (Arambula) - As Amended March 24, 2022
+ASSEMBLY COMMITTEE ON HIGHER EDUCATION Mike Fong, Chair AB 447 (Arambula) - As Introduced February 6, 2023

-SUBJECT: Postsecondary education: students with disabilities: inclusive college pilot programs
+SUBJECT: Public postsecondary education: students with disabilities: inclusive college pilot programs

-SUMMARY: Requires the California State University (CSU) and requests the University of California (UC) establish inclusive pilot programs to establish and maintain inclusive college programs for students with intellectual and developmental disabilities at four-year public postsecondary educational institutions, subject to an appropriation as specified.
+SUMMARY: Requires the California State University (CSU) and requests the University of California (UC) establish and maintain inclusive college programs for students with intellectual and developmental disabilities at four-year public postsecondary educational institutions, subject to an appropriation as specified.
 Specifically, this bill:

-- 1) Specifies that, subject to an appropriation of funds by the Legislature in the annual Budget Act or another statute as specified, CSU will, and UC is requested to, establish inclusive pilot programs to establish and maintain inclusive college programs for students with intellectual and developmental disabilities at four-year public postsecondary educational institutions. - 2) Declares that pilot program funds may be used to establish new inclusive college programs at campuses that currently do not have a program or have a program in development, or to provide continuing support to established inclusive college programs to help those programs reach capacity and sustainability. - 3) Specifies that an inclusive college pilot program funded pursuant to this section shall do all of the following: - a) Serve students with intellectual and developmental disabilities who are at least 18 years of age, even if the students are not taking courses for credit or a traditional degree; - b) Provide students with a person-centered planning process and the opportunity to pursue an educational credential, including, but not limited to, a degree, certificate, or nondegree credential issued by the institution; - Provide inclusive academic enrichment, socialization, independent living skills, and integrated work experiences that develop career skills that can lead to gainful employment; - d) Provide individual supports and services for academic and social inclusion in academic courses, extracurricular activities, housing, and other aspects of campus life; and, - e) Establish strategies to recruit and support students from historically underserved communities. - 4) Specifies that pilot program funds may be used for any of the following purposes:
+- 1) Specifies that, subject to an appropriation of funds by the Legislature in the annual Budget Act or another statute as specified, CSU will, and UC is requested to, establish and maintain inclusive college programs for students with intellectual and developmental disabilities at four-year public postsecondary educational institutions. - 2) Declares that program funds may be used to establish new inclusive college programs at campuses that currently do not have a program or have a program in development, or to provide continuing support to established inclusive college programs to help those programs reach capacity and sustainability. - 3) Specifies that an inclusive college program funded as specified will do all of the following: - a) Serve students with intellectual and developmental disabilities who are at least 18 years of age, even if the students are not taking courses for credit or a traditional degree; - b) Provide students with a person-centered planning process and the opportunity to pursue an educational credential, including, but not limited to, a degree, certificate, or nondegree credential issued by the institution; - c) Provide inclusive academic enrichment, socialization, independent living skills, and integrated work experiences that develop career skills that can lead to gainful employment; - d) Provide individual supports and services for academic and social inclusion in academic courses, extracurricular activities, housing, and other aspects of campus life; and, - e) Establish strategies to recruit and support students from historically underserved communities. - f) Specifies that an inclusive college program operated by the UC that does not receive funds appropriated for purposes of this bill is requested to comply with the requirements in as listed above. - 4) Specifies that funds appropriated by the Legislature as specified may be used for any of the following purposes: